Adopt

 Story

 5 yo Axel and his sister Canada were rescued by their foster mom from a backyard breeder, and it was clear that they have gone through a lot in life.
 They are now looking for their forever home, where they can chase each other and play in a fully fenced yard.
-Axel is.50 lb and Canada is 60 lb.
-They are very calm and quiet husky -malamute pups, They are great with strangers and love getting petted.
+Axel and Canada are very calm and quiet husky-malamute pups, weighing 60 lb.
+They are not socialized much, so we would like to find them a home with no other pets.
+Axel and Canada used to live in a crate 24 hours and used for breeding only.
+They came to us sad and depressed.
+They only had each other, therefore we are unwilling to separate them, as they really need each other after going through so much.
+They were going to be put down, as the landlord of the place where they live, is threatening to take them to the pound, and the neighbor threatens to poison them.
+But this is very Texas.
+Their foster mom lives in fear for that and we hope we can find them a great home.
 They both enjoy being outside and going on car rides.
 They know the leashes very well.
 They get very excited, so they will pull when walking them.
-They need a home with active lifestyles and plenty of time.
+They need a dog owner with active lifestyles and plenty of time.
 They know to shake before going into the house.
 They know their beds.
 They know to sit before taking a snack.
 They both enjoy being outside chewing on a rawhide-free toy under the sun.
-I know they’re huskies, but they do like sun-bathing.
+They do like sun-bathing.
 Canada is the female black and white Siberian Husky.
 She is about 60 lbs.
 She enjoys lower back scratches and being brushed.
 Canada likes to watch and stare at anything you do.
 She is a curious girl.
 She is still hesitant about humans.
 So please be easy and slow with her.
 She likes to start by smelling your hands.
 I guess that’s her way of knowing if their evil hands or good hands.
 She does not do well with children of all ages, just adults.
 She doesn’t mind meeting other dogs.
 Axel is the white malamute/husky mix.
-He is about 50 lbs, and he is a jolly boy.
+He is about 63 lbs, and he is a jolly boy.
 He will greet anyone with a big grin, a wagging tail, and the happy energy that only a husky can emanate.
 He will sit with his back against your two feet and wait for pets.
 He is smart.
 He knows the drill.
 Once you have a routine, he will get it quickly.
 He likes to get on furniture.
 His personality is lively.
 He is a toy hogger.
 He likes to have access to all the toys.
-He doesn’t like meeting other dogs.
+He doesn’t like meeting other dogs, especially small breeds.
 He prefers to only play with his sister, Canada.
 He loves getting his belly rubbed.
 He enjoys cuddles, too.
 These two need positive reinforcement after what they have been through.
 They deserve a chance to live the other half of their lives being huskies.
 Canada and Axel both really have the best of hearts.
 They just need love.
 They are fully vetted, fixed and chipped.
 They would do good with anyone with previous husky experience.
 They are bonded, so they have to find a home where they can be adopted together.
+They are not tested with cats, and they do get excited upon seeing dogs.
 They are both heartworm negative and is kept on heartworm and flea preventative.
 The pups are being fostered in Texas, but can travel to any state, and even Canada for the right home.
-Their total adoption and transport fee is $800 To meet these gorgeous pups via facetime or whatsapp or other video chat apps, please send a completed application via www.savesomesouls.com Yards MUST BE adequately and fully fenced to adopt our pups.
+Their adoption fee and transport fee together is $500 To meet these gorgeous pups via facetime or whatsapp or other video chat apps, please send a completed application via www.savesomesouls.com Yards MUST BE adequately and fully fenced to adopt our pups.
 We do not accept electric or underground fences.

 Female, Adult